RomaneGreen/tic_tac_toe/README.md

 # Tictac

-A game of tic-tac-toe built in rubt
+A game of tic-tac-toe built in ruby